 Falcon's strategy is to leverage the Group's expertise in the unconventional oil and gas industry to acquire interests in licences covering large acreages of land and to build on its internationally diversified portfolio of unconventional assets and interests, which are located in countries that the Board believes support the exploitation of unconventional oil and gas.
 Falcon seeks to add value to its assets by entering into farm-out arrangements with major oil and gas companies that will fully or partially carry Falcon through seismic and drilling work programmes.
-The Group's principal interests are located in two major underexplored basins in Australia and South Africa; with further interests in Hungary, covering approximately 12.3 million gross acres in total.
-The carrying value at 30 September 2022 of the Company's interest in Australia is \$40.3 million, while the Hungarian asset is nil due to a determination in 2014 that the estimated recoverable amount was insufficient to cover the carrying value of the asset.
+The Group's principal interest is located in the underexplored Beetaloo Sub-basin in Australia; with further interests in Hungary and an underexplored basin In South Africa, covering approximately 12.3 million gross acres in total.
+The carrying value at 31 December 2022 of the Company's interest in Australia is \$43 million, while the Hungarian asset is nil due to a determination in 2014 that the estimated recoverable amount was insufficient to cover the carrying value of the asset.
 For the South African interest, costs associated with the technical cooperation permit are expensed as incurred.